🧡 Skip to main content🔍 Skip to search

 Log Manager export

 Log to CSV export is easy.
-Just filter the necessary event types and date range, and click the Export button of Log Manager toolbar to access exporting menu.
+Just filter the necessary event types and date range, and click the Export button on the Log Manager toolbar to access the exporting menu.
 ASCII, UTF-8 and Unicode character sets supported.

-If log files (including Task names, file names, etc.) are entirely in English, user may choose ASCII or Unicode character set depending on which one is more convenient.
-However, if logs contain non-English characters, proper exporting require use of Unicode format.
+If log files (including Task names, file names, etc.) are entirely in English, the user may choose the ASCII or Unicode character set depending on which one is more convenient.
+However, if logs contain non-English characters, proper exporting requires the use of the Unicode format.

 Log opening

 Opening individual log files.
-Besides showing main Workshop log and Service log, Log Manager is capable to open and display individual log files saved for some Tasks or earlier versions of log files that are not anymore in use.
+Besides showing main Workshop log and Service log, the Log Manager is capable of opening and displaying individual log files saved for some Tasks or earlier versions of log files that are no longer in use.

-To open a log file, click Open button on the toolbar and browse to the folder with log files.
-If extension of log file is not .log, enter * (asterisk) wildcard in File Name input while in log file folder to see all files in folder.
+To open a log file, click the Open button on the toolbar and browse to the folder with the log files.
+If the extension of the log file is not .log, enter the * (asterisk) wildcard in the File Name input while in the log file folder to see all files in the folder.

 Separate log files